Laura K. Donohue, Director

 Nadia Asancheyev, Executive Director

-Ashley Nicolas is pursuing a JD at Georgetown University Law Center, and interning with the Department of Justice, National Security Division, Counterterrorism Section.
+Ashley Nicolas is a JD candidate at Georgetown University Law Center.
 At GULC, Ashley serves as Co-President of the Military Law Society and is a Global Law Scholar.
-Prior to law school, Ashley served as an Army Intelligence Officer with 4-2 Stryker Brigade (JBLM, WA) and spent two years as a Teach For America corps member as a high school math teacher in San Jose, CA. Ashley received her BS in Sociology from the United States Military Academy, West Point in 2009.
-She also holds a MA in Urban Education Policy from Loyola Marymount University, Los Angeles.
+Prior to law school, Ashley served as an Army Intelligence Officer with 4-2 Stryker Brigade and spent two years as a Teach For America corps member as a high school math teacher in San Jose, CA. Ashley holds a BS in Sociology from the United States Military Academy, West Point and an MA in Urban Education Policy from Loyola Marymount University, Los Angeles.
 Ashley is a 2016 Pat Tillman Foundation Scholar.